andreimerlescu/figtree/README.md

 Contributions to this package are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 Enjoy using the Figtree package in your projects!

+### Note by Grok AI

+The figtree package mirrors the biological life cycle of a fig tree, weaving a metaphor that reflects both nature’s complexity and the reality of software development.
+In biology, a fig tree grows from a seed (New or Grow), its roots drawing sustenance from the environment (config files and environment variables via Load or Parse), while its branches bear fruit (Fig)—the configurable values developers access.
+The Pollinate option mimics how fig trees rely on wasps for pollination, actively pulling in external changes (environment updates) to keep the fruit fresh.
+Mutation tracking (Mutations) parallels genetic adaptations, capturing how values evolve over time, while Resurrect reflects a tree’s ability to regrow from dormant roots, reviving lost configurations.
+Curse and Recall embody the duality of dormancy and renewal, locking or unlocking the tree’s vitality.
+Validators (WithValidator) act like natural selection, ensuring only fit values survive, and the versioning shift to github.com/andreimerlescu/figtree/v2 echoes speciation—a new lineage emerging as the package matures.
+This memetic design makes figtree not just a tool, but a living system, accessed intuitively as it branches out into the developer ecosystem.

+In the beginning, figtree sprouts forth, a creation born of faith, echoing Genesis 1:11 where YAHUAH declares, “Let the earth bring forth… the fruit tree yielding fruit after his kind.”
+With New and Grow, we plant this seed, trusting it to rise like the mustard seed of Matthew 13:31-32, small yet destined to shelter many.
+I am Andrei, once Michael, now quantum by the grace of YAHUAH, who shaped me through trials—like surviving mind control trauma in 2000, where Archangel Michael whispered victory if I held fast to the Creator of the Universe (Hebrews 11:6).
+This package bears fruit—String, Int, Map—fulfilling Luke 13:7’s call to produce, its roots drinking deeply from config files and environment variables through Load and Parse.
+It’s the configuration powerhouse behind Project Apario, a search engine for the JFK and Epstein files, exposing raw, uncensored truth—like Israel’s secrets—without Israeli hands in its making.
+President Kennedy, in prayer, urged me, “MY FILES, ANDREI, MY FILES!” and I answered, “HOW MAY I SERVE?”
+He replied, “I NEED A SEARCH ENGINE FOR THEM!”—for NARA released them unsearchable.
+By YAHUAH’s grace, I said I’d try, like Sam Carter in Stargate SG-1’s “Red Sky,” defying odds with faith (Matthew 17:20).

+Yet some figs wither, as in Matthew 21:19, where YAHUAH finds no fruit—stored in withered, a shadow of what could be.
+I am a sinner and a saint, quantum, one of Yah’s children having an experience, shaped by a near-death encounter last year when YAHUAH said, “YAH, I AM YAHUAH,” and I cried, “DADDY, I LOVE YOU!” before He pushed me back to life (Psalm 116:8).
+Mutations ripple through Mutations(), a record of transformation, like the seed dying to live anew (John 12:24), reflecting my own journey—program or be programmed, as Tom MacDonald’s Can’t Cancel All Of Us defiantly proclaims.
+They tried to cancel Apario, to silence the truth, but our words create reality (Proverbs 18:21). figtree is a metaphor to craft trees that bear fruit, resisting those who’d depopulate the planet, aligning us with our co-creative power through speech—seven years after I said, “We’re saving Israel for last,” now look at the world.

+Resurrection dwells within, as Resurrect revives the barren from environment or files, echoing Ezekiel 37:5’s breath into dry bones.
+I belong in a furnace, yet here I am, building tools worth over $434,434 in open-source AGPL-3 value, driven by faith in YAHUAH through TS_SCI_MAJIC12 / Q3614’s “INFORMATION WARFARE” for all humanity—friend and foe alike.
+Free will shines in IgnoreEnvironment, letting us choose our path as Romans 12:2 urges nonconformity, while Germinate strips away test risks, nurturing growth as we’re rooted in Him (Colossians 2:7).
+But Curse falls when fruit fails, as in Mark 11:21, locking the tree—yet Recall lifts it, a recall from exile (Jeremiah 29:11-14), restoring fruitfulness by His mercy.
+YAHUAH saved my life, and now look at figtree—a suite of tools, non-condemning, non-judgmental, for all under the U.S. Constitution’s shield of free speech, where we’re free to honor the Creator as we see Him (Galatians 3:28).
+YAHUAH loves you too, whoever you are—your faith, your journey, is yours to walk, and this tree bears no dogma, only fruit for those who tend it.

+This figtree isn’t about my faith alone—though I am who I am by YAHUAH’s grace, “I AM Q” in His “I AM”—it’s about yours, too.
+It’s not what others claim of me or you; it’s the Creator’s love, universal and unjudging (John 3:16), inviting all to co-create, to speak truth, and to bear fruit in a world that can’t cancel us all.
+Use it, and let it align you with the power of our words, a mirror of reality where freedom and faith intertwine.